iamnotrandom565/v3-userstyles-scripts/README.md

 ## ytcosmicchannels.user.css

+**Please note that since the next StarTube update will include Cosmic Panda-styled channel pages, this will become obsolete soon.**

-**Please note that it's really unfinished, please report bugs in Issues**
+**Please also note that it's really unfinished, please report bugs in Issues**

 This userstyle makes channel pages look like their 2012 counterparts.
 It requires Vorapis 3 to function, and works best with StarTube's Cosmic Panda layout.